cmayer/PolyMoSim/README.md

 - [Frequently aksed questions](#Frequently-aksed-questions)

 ## About the PolyMoSim program <a id="about-the-PolyMoSim-package"></a>
+PolyMoSim can simulate the evolution of nucleotide and amino acid sequence alignments for a given phylogenetic tree and given evolutionary model and model parameters.
+PolyMoSim is a fast and flexible simulation program with a wide range of models that allows to have different models of sequence evolution on different branches of the tree.
+Even the rate heterogeneity can be changed or kept in different parts of the tree.

-In order to test pylogenetic tree reconstuction programs and in order to train Machine learning models for phylogenetic reconstruction, we need a fast and flexible simulation program for nucleotide and amino acid sequences, for a give tree (set of trees) and model (set of models).
+PolymoSim can be used to test pylogenetic tree reconstuction programs and to train Machine learning models for phylogenetic reconstruction.

 ## Compiling and installing OliInSeq <a id="compiling-and-installing"></a>
 - Download the project or clone the project locally.